 Scaling and Root Planing

 Scaling and root planing involves cleaning the tartar and plaque deposits below the gum line and smoothing any rough surfaces from the tooth roots.
 The main goal of this treatment is to encourage the tissue to reattach to the tooth surface by cleaning away deposits that have led to attachment loss.
-In many cases, scaling and root planing along with a periodontal maintenance program can stop periodontal disease in its tracks.
+In many cases, scaling and root planing along with a periodontal maintenance program can stop this disease in its tracks.

 Osseous/flap surgery may be required if you have significant bone loss and bone damage that has left rough ridges and pockets where bacteria can thrive.
 With osseous/flap surgery, a flap of tissue is pulled back so that the affected bone and tooth roots can be accessed and smoothed.
 Once the area is clean and smooth, the tissue is sutured to promote reattachment to the tooth surface.

 Once you have been treated for periodontal disease in Vicksburg, MS, it is important to maintain the health of the gum tissues to keep the infection from progressing.
 A periodontal maintenance program includes thorough maintenance cleanings and exams every three to four months.
-During your visits, we will complete a periodontal evaluation that includes measuring the pocket depths between your gums and teeth.
+During your visits, we will complete a periodontal maintenance evaluation that includes measuring the pocket depths between your gums and teeth.
 If you do have any recurring areas of infection, we can address those sites promptly to help preserve your oral health.